-The NB Book Awards -- which is free and open to the public-- will be held on Saturday evening, June 3, 2023, at Lily Lake Pavilion, Saint John (at the entrance to Rockwood Park) and emceed by Julia Wright of CBC.
-Guest speaker is Susanne Alexander of Goose Lane Editions.
+The 2022 NB Book Awards was held on Saturday evening, June 3, 2023, at Lily Lake Pavilion, Saint John (at the entrance to Rockwood Park) and emceed by Julia Wright of CBC.
+Guest speaker was Susanne Alexander of Goose Lane Editions.
 Entertainment by Brent Mason.
-The reception is at 6 pm and the live presentation begins at 7 pm.

-The NB Book Awards are co-administered and co-sponsored by The Fiddlehead: Atlantic Canada's International Journal and the Writers' Federation of New Brunswick.
-For we are currently seeking a sponsors for a fifth category: books for middle grade and young people.
+The NB Book Awards is administered by the Writers' Federation of New Brunswick.
+We are currently seeking a sponsors for a fifth category: books for middle grade and young people.
 If you are interested in facilitating a prize sponsorship or other partnership, please contact us!

 Books published between January 1 and December 31 of the given prize year.

 The New Brunswick Book Awards are open to traditionally published and self-published authors whose primary residence is in New Brunswick and they have lived there for three of the last five years, including the award year.
 For example, to be eligible for the 2020 awards, an author needs to be a New Brunswick resident in 2020 and two of the previous four years.

 Fiction (novels or story collections by an author - no anthologies, please), Nonfiction, and Poetry books must meet the criteria of UNESCO's definition of a book: "a non-periodical printed publication of at least 49 pages, exclusive of the cover pages, published in the country and made available to the public."
 Sorry, we are not accepting ebooks at this time.